zegetech/zegetech.github.io/_posts/2019-01-16-kanban-vs-scrum.md

 4. *The Sprint Review*.During the Sprint Review, the Scrum Team and stakeholders collaborate about what was done in the Sprint.
 They inspect what has been achived and adapt the backlog if needed.Time-boxed at 4hours for a one-month sprint and shorter for shorter sprints.
 5. *Sprint Retrospective*.
 A time during which the Scrum team inspects itself and creates a plan for improvements to be enacted during the next Sprint.
 Time-boxed at 3hours for a one-month sprint.

+#### Scrum Artifacts.

+Scrum’s representation of the work or value that provide transparency and opportunities for inspection and change recommendation.
+This will include the product backlog(list of tasks to be completed for the final product), a sprint backlog(list of tasks to be completed for each sprint), an Increment  (the sum of all the Product Backlog items completed during a Sprint).

+    ## Advantages.

+    1. Time-boxing saves on time and costs.
+    2. Increases team accountability.

+    ## Disadvatages.

+    1. Requires an experienced and commited team.
+    2. Changes cannot be made mindsprint.
+Thus less flexible compared to kanban.